-James specialises in estate and succession planning for ultra-high and high net worth clients.
-He also has experience in estate and trust disputes including cross-border succession issues and conflicts, tax planning and related advice to trust structures for Australian and UK non-residents and probate and estate administration.
+James is a Partner in the Private Clients team at Hall & Wilcox.
+He specialises in estate and succession planning for high and ultra-high net worth clients in Australia and internationally (UK, Europe, USA and Asia).
+He is experienced in estate and trust disputes including cross-border succession issues and conflicts, tax planning and related advice to trust structures for Australian and UK non-residents, and probate and estate administration.

-James enjoys guiding his clients through the difficult process of ensuring that their estate and succession planning affairs are dealt with comprehensively and compassionately to achieve their intentions in relation to their private wealth, and/or business.
-He listens to his clients and considers all the issues to understand them, before creating a bespoke strategy for their needs.
+James enjoys guiding his clients through the difficult process of ensuring that their estate and succession planning affairs are dealt with comprehensively and compassionately to achieve their intentions in relation to their private wealth and/or business.
+He listens to his clients and considers all the issues, understanding the issues that matter to them before creating a bespoke strategy to meet their needs.

-James is admitted as a solicitor in New South Wales and England and Wales.
-Originally from the UK, James had a senior role in the leading London private client team at international law firm, Gowling WLG, advising the world's wealthiest families and the banks and offshore trustees.
+James is admitted as a solicitor in New South Wales, and England and Wales.
+Originally from the UK, James had a senior role in the leading London private clients team at international law firm Gowling WLG, advising the world's wealthiest families, banks and offshore trustees.
 He then moved to Sydney in 2013 to a succession and estate planning role at PWC and then ultimately to Hall & Wilcox.

 James is a full member of the Society of Trust & Estate Practitioners (STEP) and holds the TEP designation having completed the STEP Diploma examination.
 He is also a committee member of STEP NSW and has completed the STEP Advanced Certificate in Trust Disputes.

 - Advising families on estate and succession planning with a focus on wealth preservation, blended families and vulnerable beneficiaries.

 - Reviewing and restructuring complex structures including family trusts and unit trusts (in Australia and overseas), and preparing documentation to deal with succession of control.